Balanced Blends Pet Food recently relaunched with two new lines of raw and steamed dog food.

-That said, the brand does have plans to re-introduce their Balanced Raw line at a later date, which will include fresh ground bones for those that desire such, and don’t share the concerns mentioned above.
+That said, the brand does have plans to re-introduce their Balanced Raw line at a later date.
+At that point, it will include fresh ground bones for those that desire such, and don’t share the concerns mentioned above.

-I have to point out that I’ve been feeding a raw dog food diet containing either whole raw meaty bones or ground ones since 2015, and neither of my dogs Missy, Buzz, or Wally ever had/has any trouble properly digesting raw meaty bones.
+Either way, I have to point out that I’ve been feeding a raw dog food diet containing either whole raw meaty bones or ground ones since 2015.
+Neither of my dogs Missy, Buzz, or Wally ever had/has any trouble properly digesting raw meaty bones.

 I Relied On The Poop Test

 One raw feeders hack is to check your dog’s poop to gauge whether you’re feeding too much or too little bone.
 If your dog’s poop is runny, it doesn’t contain enough bone; if it’s too hard, it contains too much.